LiveArtx/ArtToken/README.md

 - **Decimals**: 18
 - **Max Supply**: 1,000,000,000 ART

+## Prerequisites

+- **Node.js**: Ensure you have Node.js version 20 or higher installed.
+This is required for managing dependencies and running scripts.

 ## Security Considerations

 - **Access Control**: The contract uses OpenZeppelin's `Ownable` for access control, ensuring only the owner can perform sensitive operations like minting and setting the staking contract address.